QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

     \end{array}\right] & \sim & \mathcal{N}\left(0,I\right)
     \end{eqnarray*}

+__Quentin__: I have  a question or two for you from   here on.
+Please let's discuss these and other things on zoom soon.

-You may notice that this representation has some extraneous variables in the state vector such as :math:`P_{t}`.
-As we will see later, the advantage is that it allows us to compute the cross-variance of these variables with other components of the state vector (step 5) by leveraging the ``stationary_distributions`` method of the ``LinearStateSpace`` class.
+This representation has some extraneous variables in the state vector such as :math:`P_{t}`.

+We formulate things this way because it allows us to compute the cross-variance of these variables with other components of the state vector (step 5) by leveraging the ``stationary_distributions`` method of the ``LinearStateSpace`` class.

+Doing it this way allows us to avoid _re-inventing the wheel_
-As such, we avoid “re-inventing the wheel” because with a parsimonious representation, we would need to implement the computation of this cross-variance ourselves.
+  *  if we were to use a more parsimonious representation, we would need to implement computation of this cross-variance ourselves.

 .. code-block:: ipython